 In the famous Texas Hill Country, Austin also attracts hundreds of thousands of visitors hoping to enjoy the region's scenic beauty.
 Refreshing rivers, lakes, and other waterways dot the rugged landscape, and several natural parks are nearby.

 The Austin area is home to some of Texas’ most treasured natural wonders.
-McKinney Falls State Park is just 13 miles from the capital and offers sites for campers and Austin RV renters.
-McKinney Falls formed where Onion Creek and Williamson Creek meet.
-See the beautiful cascade of water any time of year.
-The creeks are also great for swimming and fishing.
-The park offers visitors more than 90 miles of trails for hiking, biking, bouldering, geocaching and bird watching.
+McKinney Falls State Park is just 13 miles from the capital and offers RV campsites.
+Stop by at any time of the year to see beautiful cascades of water.
+The Onion and Williamson creeks meet within the park and provide excellent opportunities for swimming and fishing.
+The park features more than 90 miles of trails for hiking, biking, bouldering, geocaching, and bird watching.
 Make sure to stop and see "Old Baldy," the park’s 500-year-old bald cypress tree.